 As you board, ask the staff where key facilities are located, especially the nearest restroom.
 As with an airplane, inform staff members if you may need extra assistance.

 Unlike other forms of travel, driving — whether you're behind the wheel or just riding — offers the greatest amount of freedom.
 Traveling by car offers you one big advantage: you're on your own schedule.

 Leaving early for your destination gives you more time to make stops and get out of the car to stretch and move around.
 Take advantage of rest stops and roadside attractions.

 Not only is the world's largest ball of yarn a great photo opportunity, but it's a great chance to walk around and get your joints moving.

 When You Arrive

 If you're staying with loved ones, make sure to tell them when and if you'll need help.
-This includes sleeping accommodations on the first floor to avoid stairs, a chair that requires little effort to stand from, and anything else that can make your stay easier.
+This includes sleeping accommodations on the first floor to avoid stairs, a chair with arm rests that requires little effort to stand from, and anything else that can make your stay easier.

-- If you're staying in a hotel, check out a few things before making a reservation:
+If you're staying in a hotel, inquire about a few things before making a reservation: